 Charles Hirschman joined the Evans School faculty in 2002.
 Hirschman’s primary appointment is in the University of Washington's Department of Sociology, where he has been on the faculty since 1987.
 He is also the Boeing International Professor, a university wide distinguished professorship.

-Hirschman teaches undergraduate and graduate courses on demography, immigration and ethnicity, and Southeast Asia; and he conducts research on immigration and ethnicity in the United States and on social change in Southeast Asia.
-He also directs the University of Washington-Beyond High School project, a longitudinal study of educational attainment and the early life course of young adults.
+Hirschman taught undergraduate and graduate courses on demography, immigration and ethnicity, and Southeast Asia; and his research focuses on immigration and ethnicity in the United States and on social change in Southeast Asia.
+He also directed the University of Washington-Beyond High School project, a longitudinal study of educational attainment and the early life course of young adults..

 He previously held faculty positions at Duke University from 1972-81, and at Cornell University from 1981-87.